Harshaghera111/Kairos/README.md

 ### *The right plan is the one that adapts.*

-**Built for the Coding Ninjas × Google for Developers – VIBEzSHIP 2026 Hackathon**
+**Built for the Coding Ninjas × Google for Developers – VIBE2SHIP 2026 Hackathon**

 🌐 Live Demo